 Solar to generate power.

-Electronics to control charging or regulating the panel output.
+Electronics to control charging and optimize panel output.

 Batteries or an energy Storage Element.